UWrc/UWrc.github.io/docs/gpus/ollama_setup.md

 ```js
 apptainer shell --nv --bind /gscratch/ ollama.sif
 ```
 The `--nv` flag enables GPU support by binding the necessary NVIDIA libraries from the host system.
 The `--bind /gscratch` flag allows containers to access files on the filesystem outside the container.
-The `Apptainer >` prompt should now appear on the command line, indicating that you have successfully enerted the container shell.
-Because you have binded the filesystem, you can change to the containers root directory to find where Ollama was installed with `cd /`.
+The `Apptainer >` prompt should now appear on the command line, indicating that you have successfully entered the container shell.
+Because you have bound the filesystem, you can change to the containers root directory to find where Ollama was installed with `cd /`.
 You should be able to see an Ollama directory under `/usr`.
 Note that the `/usr` directory will also contain files and directories from the host kernel.
 You can now run Ollama as a background job with the following commands:
 ```js
 # start the ollama server in the background
 ollama serve &